SpencerArtisan/monad-experiments/README.md

 Left To Do
 --

-Performance testing
+- Performance testing
-Yaml implementation
+- Yaml implementation
-Upload to maven central
+- Upload to maven central
+- Find a way to avoid having state as an explicit parameter.
+Applicative functors?